sashaborst/mmart-168-fall2017/hw04/README.md

 >  * hw04/part3.html
 >  * hw04/scripts/part3.js
 >
-> Open `part3.html` in Chrome, enter a search term into the input field, and click the "go" button.
-What happens?
+> Open `part3.html` in Chrome:
 >
-> What happens if you change the language and then search again?
+>  * What happens if you enter a search term into the input field, and click the "go" button?
->
+>  * What happens if you change the language and then search again?
-> What happens if you change the search term?
+>  * What happens if you change the search term?
 >
-> Open the `part3.js` file, and take a look at the *getData* function.
+> In Atom, in the `part3.js` file, take a look at the *getData* function.

 Complete the following 3 tasks (and 1 Extra Credit, if possible):